memudualimatou/THE-SPARKS-FOUNDATION-GRIP/README.md

 # THE-SPARKS-FOUNDATION-GRIP
-A repository composed of task completed during the internship
+A repository composed of tasks completed during the internship